Snoring in Babies and Toddlers

 - Mouth breathing: Constantly breathing through the mouth instead of the nose can be a sign of airway obstruction.

 - Pauses in breathing: Observe if your child momentarily stops breathing during sleep.

 - Waking headaches in children old enough to communicate this (may indicate sleep hypercapnia).

 - Daytime sleepiness: Child over 3 years old still needing a nap on a regular basis, excessive fatigue, irritability, and difficulty concentrating during the day may indicate poor sleep quality due to OSA.

 - ADHD symptoms

-In my role as a sleep consultant, I have encountered a large number of children who snore.
+In my role as a sleep consultant, I have encountered a large number of children who snore - they are poor sleepers and the parents are exhausted but unaware their child's snoring is the reason for their poor sleep.
 In referring them to an ENT specialist, enlarged tonsils and/or adenoids are often discovered and once this has been remedied, the vast majority of these children almost immediately start sleeping better once recovered from the procedure!

 If any of this resonates with you or sounds familiar and you have a baby or toddler, have a chat to your GP to discuss whether a referral to an ENT (Ear, Nose and Throat) specialist is necessary.
 Getting on top of obstructive sleep apnea early can be incredibly helpful for your child's development, so don't hesitate to visit your GP and push for a referral if you feel something isn't right!